 We were discussing partnership options on redesigning a back-office solution with a large retail bank.
 We went to their office meeting room for clients.
 It was beautifully designed and full of expensive furniture.
 During our conversation, we found out that the budget for getting a better designed solution was half the cost of the chairs in the room!

 Many banks are trying to reduce their back office costs, often not realizing the impact on the customer experience.
-This results in a paradox: banks are investing large amounts of money in digital transformation in order to improve the user experience, whilst cutting the costs of the core banking leads to significant damage to customer service.
+This results in a paradox: banks are investing large amounts of money in digital transformation in order to improve the user experience, whilst cutting the costs of the core banking system leads to significant damage to customer service.

 Bank employees’ negative experiences affect service quality and customer satisfaction.
 Improvements in the back-office system could lead to a meaningful increase in service quality and speed, resulting in happier, more satisfied clients.